arunbhadra68-Analytics/AdventureWorks-Dashboard/README.md

 - **📊 Power BI Desktop** — Main data visualization and report-authoring platform.
 - **📂 Power Query** — Used to clean and shape the Sales, Returns, Product, Customer, Territory, and Calendar tables before loading into the model.
 - **🧠 DAX (Data Analysis Expressions)** — 40+ calculated measures covering revenue, profit, returns, targets, rolling trends, and customer-level KPIs.
-- **📝 Data Modeling** — A star-schema model with a central `Sales Data` fact table and a `Returns Data` fact table, linked to `Product`, `Customer`, `Territory`, and `Calendar` dimension tables, plus a dedicated `Measure Table` and `Data Dictionary` for documentation.
+- **📝 Data Modeling** — A star-schema model with a central Sales Data fact table and a Returns Data fact table, linked to Product, Customer, Territory, and Calendar dimension tables, plus a dedicated Measure Table and Data Dictionary for documentation.
-- **📁 File Format** — `.pbix` for development, `.png` for dashboard preview images.
+- **📁 File Format** — .pbix for development, .png for dashboard preview images.

 Data Source
 -----------

-*Source: AdventureWorks sample sales dataset (Microsoft's classic bicycle & accessories retailer dataset).*
+*Source: AdventureWorks sample sales dataset (Microsofts classic bicycle & accessories retailer dataset).*

 The model covers:
 - **56,046** sales transactions and **1,809** product returns
 - **18,148** customer records and **293** products across **4** categories (Bikes, Components, Clothing, Accessories) and **37** subcategories
 - Orders spanning **6 countries** (United States, Canada, France, Germany, Australia, United Kingdom) from **January 2020 to June 2022**

-A `Data Dictionary` table is included directly in the model, listing every column across all lookup and fact tables for easy reference by anyone extending the report.
+A Data Dictionary table is included directly in the model, listing every column across all lookup and fact tables for easy reference by anyone extending the report.

 Features / Highlights
 ----------------------